Can I make a work injury claim if I am self-employed?

 - provide all employees with suitable tools and Personal Protective Equipment (PPE) to enable the job to be done safely

 - to make sure that you receive adequate training to safely perform any tasks

 Employed and self-employed workers are often considered in the same way

 - the company failed to make the working environment safe, and a preventable accident resulted from this breach

 - the company has control over your working practice or environment.
 In this case, the company's duty of care is similar to the duty owed to an employee.
 The same applies to contractors.

-Industries like building and farming commonly rely on self-employed workers and contractors who, in actuality, work on one project for long periods.
+Industries like building and farming commonly rely on self-employed workers and contractors who often work on one project for long periods.

-Although these self-employed workers do not enjoy the same level of employment protection as their employed counterparts, they would still have the same health and safety rights.
+Although self-employed workers do not enjoy the same level of employment protection as their employed counterparts, they would still have the same health and safety rights.